jonahkh/messenger-api/README.md

 also be put into a buffer/queue to be written once a certain request count threshold has been met i.e. if the server has 1,000 unread messages, write to DB.

 Use this API as you would any standard RESTful API.
 Invoke via SawggerUI, Postman, curl, another application, etc.

+Note that this project uses Lombok which is an open source compiler time code generator for common class components i.e. getters, setters, equals & hashcode, constructors, etc. More information can be found on their project page: https://projectlombok.org/